mprestin77/oci-container-instances/README.md

 After creating the dynamic group, you should set specific [IAM policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/policyreference.htm) for OCI services that can be used by the Dynamic Group.

-**Due to enforcement of [OSMS](https://docs.oracle.com/en-us/iaas/os-management/osms/osms-getstarted.htm) for compute resources created using an `manage all-resources` policy, you need to specify each service in a separate policy syntax**

 At a minimum, the following policies are required:

     Allow dynamic-group <dynamic group name> to manage object-family in compartment id <compartment OCID>